-i’ve tried, countless times, to explain what it is like to be a mom to my teenagers (children). i try to tell them what it feels like when they walk out the front door. nothing really works. and i get that, because i was a teenager once. i knew so much more than my mother did. my mother ‘didn’t get it”. i was smarter, cooler, more hip than my mother…when i was 15+.
+i’ve tried, countless times, to explain what it is like to be a mom to my teenager daughters. i try to tell them what it feels like when they walk out the front door. i tell them they are taking a part of my heart with them when they walk out that door. nothing really works. and i get that, because i was a teenager once. i knew so much more than my mother did. my mother ‘didn’t get it”. i was smarter, cooler, more hip than she was… i was 13+.

 this is normal, this is as it should be. a teenager must be fearless, to let go of her parents, to strike out on her own. if she wasn’t fearless, she wouldn’t be brave enough grow into an adult. it is the way it works.